clevermethod/lessons-sass/README.md

 `$ sass-convert style.css style.scss`

 This is a crude conversion and will only try to nest your rules as it scans the document from top to bottom.
-It **will not** attempt to move rules around from the original to combine them or make variables.
-Some clean-up may be required with this option.
+It **WILL NOT** attempt to move rules around from the original to combine them or make variables.
+Some clean-up may be desired with this option, but is not required.

 SASS to SCSS: (use SCSS over SASS)